ParthJPatel-Portfolio/ParthJPatel-Portfolio/README.md

 ---

 ## 🎯 About Me
 I have developed hands-on experience through cybersecurity projects, cyber range simulations, vulnerability assessments, and threat investigations using industry-standard tools like **Splunk, Wireshark, Nessus, Nmap, and Kali Linux**.
-I enjoy learning by building and investigating, whether it's analyzing security risks, mapping threats to **MITRE ATT&CK**, conducting comprehensive security assessments, or working through hands-on labs and CTF challenges.
+I also bring a Computer Engineering background with experience in robotics, automation, and hardware/software integration.
+I enjoy learning through hands-on cybersecurity projects and investigations while continuing to build on my Computer Engineering background through robotics, programming, automation, and hardware projects.

 ---